Nimble Advertizer technology details

 - Advertising files must be accessible for download from Nimble instance via HTTP/HTTPS URL.

-- Input streams are set up and their content is available.
+- For live streaming, input streams are set up and their content is available.

 - For SLDP output: the output stream is set up and is publicly available.
 Use proper instruction from SLDP page to perform the setup.